53-Technical-support-group/CarpetFlatAdditions/README.md

 ### Additional Mod Features ###

-SkyBlock generation does, however, leave a few unobtainable resources.
+FlatWorld generation does, however, leave a few unobtainable resources.
 In addition to generation, this mod also fills in the gaps, making as minimal and Minecrafty changes as possible.

 ---